 Ezer Leyoldos supports parents to develop their skills in providing adequate care for their children, keeping them safe and improving family relationships.
 This can be either on an individual basis or through referral to culturally appropriate Parenting Skills Workshops.

-Ezer Leyoldos is commissioned by Hackney Disabled Children’s services to provide ‘Short Breaks’ for children 5-18 years with special educational needs and disabilities.
-A one to one respite provision is offered after school and during the holidays.
+Ezer Leyoldos provides ‘Short Breaks’ for children 5-18 years, living in Hackney, with additional needs who have mid-high rate DLA.
+A one to one respite provision is offered after school, on a Sunday and during the holidays.
 Children can access a range of culturally appropriate activities, enabled by trained male and female support workers from the local Charedi community.
+We are now able to offer a similar service to children/young people living in Haringey with complex needs or disabilities, who are eligible for support from Haringey's Disabled Children's social work team.

 Ezer Leyoldos commissions culturally appropriate therapeutic service to vulnerable children and families who would otherwise not avail themselves of this support.
 Orthodox therapists trained in family therapy meet with individuals or couples experiencing a range of challenges affecting their ability to parent or maintain a stable marriage.

-Ezer Leyoldos has equipped a therapy room and is offering a play therapy service for young children experiencing emotional and behavioural difficulties at home and school.
-We plan to develop these services, which are currently funded solely by voluntary contributions.
+Ezer Leyoldos also offers a play therapy service for young children experiencing emotional and behavioural difficulties at home and school.
+We plan to develop our therapeutic services which are currently funded solely by voluntary contributions.

 Ezer Leyoldos continues to provide home care to disabled children in the borough of Hackney.
 This service is commissioned by Hackney council and involves help for children who need extra support to manage their personal care needs.
 We employ trained care workers to deliver support in a way that protects the privacy and dignity of service users whilst responding with flexibility to the specific needs and preferences of individual clients.